dawn-search/dawnsearch/README.md

 # Contributing

-Please open issues, or create pull requests.
-Note that DawnSearch is licensed AGPLv3.0+ or later, which is slightly unusual for a Rust project.
+Please open issues, or create pull requests!
+Please open an issue before you start working on a big enhancement or refactor.

 # See also